Pylons/pyramid/README.txt

 repoze.bfg
 ==========

-``repoze.bfg`` is a system for routing web requests to applications based on graph traversal.
-It is inspired by Zope's publisher, and uses Zope libraries to do much of its work.
-However, it is less ambitious and less featureful than any released version of Zope's publisher.
+``repoze.bfg`` is a web application framework.
+It is inspired by Zope, and uses Zope-related libraries to do much of its work, however it's simpler than any released version of Zope.

 Installation
 ------------